Saturday, 30 July 2022

 The Kildare family

 Barry Kildare: Barry was Orla’s husband and Robin’s father.
-He and Orla were killed off by extensive corruption in the jungle when Ryan was young.
+He and Orla were killed off by an extensive corruption-addled scandal in the jungle when Ryan was young.

 Orla Gough: Of Ki-Gor’s birth family, it was poor Orla who was the last to die.
 Her husband was Barry and her surviving son is Robin aka Ki-Gor.